nbeaver/visit_paths/readme.rst

 - Slow-running processes continue to run in the background while interactive shell is running.

+- De-duplication to avoid visiting the same directory twice.

 - Prompt allow re-visiting last directory.

 - Prompt allows early exit.